pooza/pub-relay/README.md

 - All requests must be HTTP-signed with a valid actor
 - Only payloads that contain a linked-data signature will be re-broadcast
-    - If the relay cannot re-broadcast, deliver an announce activity
 - Only payloads addressed to `https://www.w3.org/ns/activitystreams#Public` will be re-broadcast
-    - Deliver all activities except `Create`

 ## Installation